home - Electricity

 How tinting is performed can be seen in the video below:

 For your information!
-After drying, the painted surface will become two tones lighter.
+After drying, the painted surface will become two shades lighter.

 Impregnation technique